 I grew up in South Carolina and earned a degree from Clemson University.
-After graduation, I had a deep urge to venture to the west, where I met my wife and eventually ended up in northern Idaho.
-I have been working with at-risk youth and their families for over 12 years in a variety of settings.
-I started my career in a therapeutic boarding school in Idaho, but quickly found my passion was in adventure therapy programs.
+After graduation, I had a deep urge to venture to the west.
+I moved to UT to ski and that is where I met my wife.
+From there, we were looking for a place that had skiing and water.
+After a long search, we ended up in northern Idaho.
+I have been working with at-risk youth and their families for over 17 years in a variety of settings.
+I started my career in a therapeutic boarding school in Idaho but quickly found my passion was in adventure therapy programs.
 I worked as a wilderness staff and, after a few years, became interested in working more with families.
 I became an admissions counselor and loved connecting with parents and helping to guide them to find treatment for their children.

 Later, I became an admissions specialist, concentrating on internet marketing, for a group of all-female residential treatment centers across the United States and, most recently, as the admissions director for a small co-ed therapeutic boarding school in North Idaho.

-I am married to a wonderful woman and have three growing boys.
-I am an avid skier, gardener, hunter and fisherman.
-I love to backpack and camp in the local wilderness.
+My wife and I are raising three growing boys.
+I am an avid skier, gardener, hunter, and fisherman.
+I love to backpack and camp in the local public lands.
 I spend most of my winter at Schweitzer Mountain, the local ski area.
-In the summer, I can be found boating, camping and fishing on beautiful Lake Pend Oreille, Priest Lake and many local streams and rivers throughout the Pacific Northwest.
+In the summer, I can be found boating, camping, and fishing on beautiful Lake Pend Oreille, Priest Lake, and many local streams and rivers throughout the Pacific Northwest.